In most emergency situations, you need to get out of a building and to a safe assembly point.

 - Do not carry bulky items.
 You may take keys, money and other small items close to hand that you might need if re-entry is not possible.
 DO NOT stop to search for items or return to collect them - evacuate IMMEDIATELY!

 - Help people who need assistance.
-More information: Evacuation for people with impairments or disabilities
+More information: People requiring assistance

 - Do not re-enter any building until given the all-clear by the Fire Service or building warden.
 (Floor wardens may help spread the message, including any conditions for re-entry).